skmin-lab/unixmd/docs/source/quick_start.rst

 - MOVIE.xyz

-This file gives the position and the velocity of the particle at each step.
+This file contains the position and the velocity of the particle at each step.

 .. code-block:: bash